How to Use Social Media for Ecommerce Marketing

 How to Create Catchy Social Media Posts

 As human beings, we are creatures of emotion.
 Love, hate, jealousy, fear, pity – all are forms of emotion that make us beings of empathy and intellect.
 We use that intellect to make decisions via ‘Free Will’.
-Human behavior can be controlled if free will can be controlled.
+Human behavior can be controlled if the free will can be controlled.

 How do you control free-will?
 Through the power of sheer persuasion!
 And words have the ability to fuel persuasion via creating beliefs, images, stories, and narratives that captivate the heart and consume the mind.

 So for your social media marketing, if you’re writing to persuade, you have to hit the gut before you get anywhere near the brain.
 The part that decides “I want that” is emotional and often subconscious.
 If your premise doesn’t work emotionally, logic will never get a chance to weigh in.

 If you flip that emotional switch, the sale (or other action) is yours to lose.
 Because our logical minds do eventually step in (usually in a way that makes us think we’re driven by logic in the first place).
 If your premise is not credible (as in it’s too good to be true), you fail.

 - Using powerful and interesting images, captions, headlines